 As the AHA begins a new precision medicine platform with Amazon, they will be focusing on cardiovascular precision medicine.
 “The precision medicine platform is like everybody is invited to the same party–all the data tools and researchers under one roof,” stated Joseph Wu, MD, PhD, director of the Standford Cardiovascular Institute.

 Because heart disease is the cause of about 25% of deaths each year, this new partnership is groundbreaking.
-The information that will be shared and the discoveries made can produce results that will save lives.
+Doctors will share information and make new discoveries to produce results that will save lives.

 For example, someone may have a gene they’ve inherited that makes their cholesterol higher than the average person’s, regardless what they do.
 Learning how to effectively treat that type of person can help them live longer and with lower cholesterol.

 It will be exciting to see the further advancements that come forward in cardiovascular precision medicine from this convergence.
-The American Heart Association is getting that much closer to helping each individual find a solution to their heart health problems.
+The AHA is getting that much closer to helping each individual find a solution to their heart health problems.